nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 # project-NII-pytorch-scripts
 By Xin Wang, National Institute of Informatics, 2020

+(status: under testing)

 I am a new pytorch user.
-If you have any suggestions or questions on this repostiory, pleas email wangxin at nii dot ac dot jp
+If you have any suggestions or questions, pleas email wangxin at nii dot ac dot jp

 ---